The Fourth Quarter

 Henry Clark came in for Bradford, the 10th Harvard substitution of the second half.
 It was as if Harvard was determined to wear down Centre by sheer numbers.

 Uncle Charlie stuck with his men.
 It was a football variation of, "You dance with the one who brought you."
-The players on the field had brought the team this far, and unless there was an injury, those same Colonels would be on the field when the final whistle blew.
+The players on the field had brought the team this far, and unless there were an injury, those same Colonels would be on the field when the final whistle blew.

 Centre was penalized 5 yards on the next play for having jumped offsides, and after the measurement, Tiny Maxwell signaled that the Crimson had a 1st down, with the ball now resting on the 35.